-In 1911, the family farm at Loudens Gully was sold and the Klimeck family moved to 61 Clyde St, Dunedin where Martin Snr. did a variety of labouring work before finally taking on Hotel Keeping.
-It was around this time, at the age of 25, that Martin Joseph Klimeck was ordained Father Esmond Louis Klimeck on the 8th of December 1920 by the Right Reverend Dr. Brodie (Bishop of Christchurch) at St. Joseph’s Cathedral, Dunedin.
+In 1911, Martins father sold the family farm at Loudens Gully to Richard Pearce (NZs first aviator) and the family moved to 61 Clyde St, Dunedin.
+Here Martin Snr. did a variety of labouring work before finally taking on Hotel Keeping.
+Due to the outbreak of the First World War, Martin entered in to the Territorials with other Holy Cross students.
+It was around the age of 25, that Martin Joseph Klimeck was ordained Father Esmond Louis Klimeck on the 8th of December 1920 by the Right Reverend Dr. Brodie (Bishop of Christchurch) at St. Joseph’s Cathedral, Dunedin.
 Father Klimeck had the distinction of being the first Catholic Priest in New Zealand of Kociewian-Polish origin.
 After having been a curate in Dunedin for four months he was sent to Invercargill where he first served six months as an assistant priest.
 Martin was then sent on exchange to the Archdiocese of Wellington which he accepted without question.
 He first served as Parish Priest for Takapau in June of 1921 and being an avid student he achieved his B.A. degree of (Mental & Moral Philosophy) at Victoria University in 1922.
 It was at this time Rosalie moved north to housekeep for her brother the Priest.
 He then served as Parish Priest for Upper Hutt early 1923 and later at Marton in February of 1925.

 Rosalie recalls, “He was a man of his word and just this once that I know of, they tripped him up.
 Upper Hutt was a small parish but rapidly improving.
 The church was not big enough and needed extending.
 A bazar and sale was organised, which proved very successful, with several hundreds of pounds being raised.
 One evening at about 6.30 the proceeds were brought to him in a hard round white cotton bag.
 He didn’t want to keep this in the house and so decided to take it to the secretary who had a safe.
 He insisted he would be back by 8 pm as he had a man coming to see him.
 The man arrived on time but no Father.
 He waited until 9 pm and then said he must go as his wife didn’t like being left on her own.
 I had rung all the people I knew but no one had seen Father.
 Ten & eleven o’clock came and naturally my anxiety mounted.
 I was sure he had been bumped off with that white bag.
 The phone closed down at midnight, so at five minutes to midnight I rang the police.
 He agreed to go and look for him and I offered to go to.
 I said I would get a coat and meet him at the gate.
 I went upstairs for the coat and as it was a summer night the windows were wide open.
 Just then I heard voices at the gate.
 I called out, and it was himself.
 He replied he would be in soon.
 Just then a police car arrived, and I stood to listen of course.
 His inquiries to the police was, “What are you looking for at this time of night?”
 “Looking for you” – “For me why?”
 “Your sister is very worried.”
 “Why is she worried?
 I told her I would be in at 8 pm.”
 “Yes, that’s why she is worried, as it’s now after twelve.”
 The man he had been talking to, exclaimed, “After twelve? – my wife will be looking for me—I’m off.”
 The policeman replied, “You had better go in.
 Your sister is worrying.”
 Father replied, “She called out before, she knows I’m here.”
 I quickly scurried off to my bed as I had had enough that day.
 But there was no storm the next day.”